ixmawel/Big-Sur-Dell-5567-Hackintosh/README.md

 ALC256 - With combo jack working perfectly<br>
 Trackpad with all commands.<br>
 <br>
-Note: Use the preinstall EFI to install and then substitute by EFI.
+Note: Use the "Preinstall EFI" to install and then substitute by "EFI".